Kaltsoon/data-management-and-databases/slidev/07-join-clauses.md

 ## Join clauses

-- In the relational model a table can have a foreign key referencing primary key in another table
+- To link rows between two tables, one table includes a **foreign key** column that references **primary key** in another table.
-- A common query problem is to select colums from the referenced table based on the foreign key value
+- A common query requirement is to fetch data from the referenced table by matching the foreign key in one table to the primary key in another
 - For example, _"What is the name of each course instance's teacher?"_
-- We would need to select course instance columns from the `CourseInstance` table and **join** them with the teacher columns from the `Teacher` table based on the `teacher_number` foreign key column value
+- We need to select course instance columns from the `CourseInstance` table and **join** them with the teacher columns from the `Teacher` table based on the `teacher_number` foreign key column value
-- The referential integrity and **join operations** are the key features which dinstuingish the relational database management systems from other database management systems
+- The referential integrity and such **join operations** are the key features which dinstuingish the relational database management systems from other database management systems

 ---